The Future of MENA Fashion: Meet Roni Helou

 Roni Helou is a luxury ready-to-wear label based in Beirut, Lebanon.
 He rose to prominence after being named winner of the ready-to-wear category at the first ever Fashion Trust Arabia (FTA) competition held in Qatar in March of 2019.

-What sets Roni apart from the rest of his peers in the market is his commitment to sustainability, free education and animal rights.
+What sets Roni apart is his commitment to sustainability, free education and animal rights.
 These values are at the heart of the Roni Helou brand.
 As such, Roni works to uphold these values in everything he does, from sampling to production and everything in between.

 Captured by Lebanese photographer Fouad Tadros, Roni Helou launched an online shop by unveiling a virtual photo shoot that features Tunisian model Syrine Barhoumi in pieces from the SS20 collection.
 The images were brought to life by way of webcam screenshots which features the model in the comfort of her own home.